julianboyne11/game-valley/README.md

 3 - AAA I want to be able to delete a comment if the comment is not related.

-4 - AAU I want to be able to add an image to my new game.

-5 - AAU I would like to add an about me in my profile if I wanted to show a little more about myself.
+4 - AAU I would like to add an about me section to my profile if I wanted to show a little more about myself.

 -----------------------